fruit-testbed/p2p-update/puppet-items/setup.md

 # Puppet Setup Guide

 Puppet is the configuration management tool used in this project.
-This setup guide explains how to set up a basic Wordpress application, but will change to more project-specific modifications in the future.
+This setup guide explains how to set up a basic Wordpress application based on a [guide from DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-create-a-puppet-module-to-automate-wordpress-installation-on-ubuntu-14-04), but will change to more project-specific modifications in the future.

 ## What's in this repo?

-This repo contains the following files:
+This repo contains the following files and directories:
    * **install-wp.pp**
-   * **manifests**
+   * **/do-wordpress/manifests**
       * **conf.pp**
       * **db.pp**
       * **init.pp**
       * **web.pp**
       * **wp.pp**
+   * **/do-wordpress/templates**
+      * **wp-config.php.erb**

 **install.pp** is a single class used to apply the changes set by the new class on the system (in this case, the class 'wordpress').